GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/demo-with-cloud-controller-instructions.md

 #### Build ghpc

-Before you begin, ensure that you have built the `ghpc` tool in the HPC Toolkit.
+Before you begin, ensure that you have built the `ghpc` tool in the Cluster Toolkit.
 For more information see the [README.md](../../README.md#quickstart) Quickstart.

 The commands in these instructions assume the ghpc binary is installed in a